rafalsep/testcafe-global-network-request-logger/README.md

 ## Features

+- zero dependencies
 - supports gzipped or JSON responses
 - once attached will execute for all tests
-- uses similar config as screenshot and video for path and recording customization
+- uses similar config as [testcafe screenshot and video](https://testcafe.io/documentation/402840/guides/advanced-guides/screenshots-and-videos#screenshot-and-video-directories) for path and recording customization
 - adds additional param that can be used to limit number of logged requests (usually only last few requests matter)
 - supports quarantine mode and parallel test execution

 ### Note

-Only intercepts cross domain requests to avoid recording locally requested resource files like HTML, CSS, JS or JSON.
+Only intercepts cross domain requests to avoid recording locally requested resources like HTML, CSS or JS.

 ## Prerequisite